How to become a UK au pair in 2024

 It must be noted that an au pair working in the UK is expected to do some, if not most, housework and childcare for not more than 30 hours a week.

-Of course, this varies according to the needs of the host family.
+Of course, the stipend and au pair working hours will vary according to the needs of the host family.

-Although the au pairs are not entitled to the National Minimum Wage or have any paid holidays, they might have to pay the income tax and insurance in the UK, depending on how much personal allowance they receive.
+Although the au pairs are not entitled to the National Minimum Wage or have any paid holidays, they might have to pay income tax and insurance in the UK.

 Now that we have dealt with the nitty-gritty of this job, let’s see how a simple backpacker like you can find an au pair job in the UK.